Top Priorities for Cybersecurity Leaders in 2025: Info-Tech Research Group Publishes Annual Report

 News provided byInfo-Tech Research Group

-TORONTO, Jan.
-21, 2025 /PRNewswire/ - Info-Tech-Research Group has highlighted in a new report that the continued escalation of sophistication and frequency of cyber threats has put immense pressure on cybersecurity leaders to adapt and protect their organizations.
-The global IT research and advisory firm advises that this risk environment demands that organizations shift from reactive measures to more proactive strategies that can address emerging threats, such as AI-powered attacks and quantum computing risks.
+SYDNEY, Jan.
+24, 2025 /PRNewswire/ -- Info-Tech-Research Group has highlighted in a new report that the continued escalation of sophistication and frequency of cyber threats has put immense pressure on cybersecurity leaders to adapt and protect their organisations.
+The global IT research and advisory firm advises that this risk environment demands that organisations shift from reactive measures to more proactive strategies that can address emerging threats, such as AI-powered attacks and quantum computing risks.
 To help address these critical issues, Info-Tech Research Grou has recently published its Security Priorities 2025 report.
 The firm's annual report details the top priorities security leaders need to know in order to enhance cybersecurity readiness and resilience, mitigate cyber risks, and enable new opportunities for sustainable business growth.

-"The world of cybersecurity is undergoing a seismic shift, driven by the rise of AI-powered threats, increasing regulatory requirements, and advancements in quantum computing," says Ahmad Jowhar, research analyst at Info-Tech Research Group and lead author of the report.
-"Cybersecurity leaders must not only defend against these threats but also embrace forward-thinking, proactive measures.
-A diversified training program to enhance employee awareness of AI-driven threats and a security strategy aligned with industry regulations form the backbone of a resilient and adaptive security posture."
+'With the acceleration of digital transformation across the APAC region, cybersecurity leaders are now confronted with the intricate risks and challenges posed by advancements in AI, quantum computing, and other emerging technologies,' says Robert Dang, Principal Advisory Director at Info-Tech Research Group, APAC.
+'In Australia and throughout the region, this swift pace of innovation necessitates robust security measures to counter identity-based threats, deepfakes, and third-party risks.
+By acknowledging the evolving landscape and aligning with the Australian Cyber Security Strategy, cybersecurity leaders can fortify their organisations and ensure resilience in this era of exponential technological change.'

 The newly published report is based on extensive research, including Info-Tech's Future of IT 2025 Survey, which gathered insights from hundreds of IT decision-makers, along with in-depth interviews with industry experts.
-The firm's research highlights how organizations can align their security strategies with broader business objectives to drive long-term success.
-By addressing the top security priorities for the year, the report offers practical solutions to strengthen organizational defenses and foster a culture of proactive risk management.
+The firm's research highlights how organisations can align their security strategies with broader business objectives to drive long-term success.
+By addressing the top security priorities for the year, the report offers practical solutions to strengthen organisational defences and foster a culture of proactive risk management.

+'The world of cybersecurity is undergoing a seismic shift, driven by the rise of AI-powered threats, increasing regulatory requirements, and advancements in quantum computing,' says Ahmad Jowhar, Research Analyst at Info-Tech Research Group and lead author of the report.
+'Cybersecurity leaders must not only defend against these threats but also embrace forward-thinking, proactive measures.
+A diversified training program to enhance employee awareness of AI-driven threats and a security strategy aligned with industry regulations form the backbone of a resilient and adaptive security posture.'

 The Key Security Priorities Identified for 2025

-Info-Tech's Security Priorities 2025 report outlines five critical priorities that cybersecurity leaders should focus on this year to safeguard their organizations in an era of exponential technological evolution:
+Info-Tech's Security Priorities 2025 report outlines five critical priorities that cybersecurity leaders should focus on this year to safeguard their organisations in an era of exponential technological evolution:

 - Strengthen Identity & Access Management (IAM)

-As identity-based attacks rise, modernizing IAM programs is vital.
-Implementing zero-trust security models, risk-based authentication, and continuous identity verification can help protect sensitive assets and reduce exposure to unauthorized access.
+As identity-based attacks rise, modernising IAM programs is vital.
+Implementing zero-trust security models, risk-based authentication, and continuous identity verification can help protect sensitive assets and reduce exposure to unauthorised access.

 - Build a Resilient Vendor Security Management Practice